 China has been having a mall construction boom.
-According to the CBRE research group, in 2013 the Chinese are building half of the brand new mall space in the world.
-There might be 30 percent vacancy in malls next year in 2014.
+According to the CBRE research group, in 2013 the Chinese built half of the brand new mall space in the world, but there was 30 percent vacancy in malls in 2014.

-Hong Kong is the premier shopping destination in China.
-These ten in Hong Kong, Macau and the Mainland stand out as China's best malls.
+- Hong Kong is the premier shopping destination in China.
+China's best malls include four in HK.

 - Features: THE BIGGEST MALL IN THE WORLD (and BIGGEST BUILDING!), water park, IMAX theater, 2,000 hotel rooms, 16 million square feet (150 hectares)

 This just completed mall in Chengdu, the New Century Global Center is super big.
-It has become the best mall for tourists in the mainland of China.
+It has become the best mall for tourists in Chinese mainland.

 - Features: scenery, world's best transport, world's top restaurants; Four MTR Lines meet underneath; 200 boutiques and stores

 The IFC shopping mall in the IFC Towers is the best luxury mall in China for tourists wanting to enjoy luxury shopping complemented by its views, fine dining and convenient location.